amiaopensource/vrecord/Resources/Documentation/linux_installation.md

 # Steps for a successful install of Vrecord on Linux

 ## About
 There are many possible ways to install the various dependencies of Vrecord on Linux.
+The main body of this documentation is oriented towards installing on Ubuntu LTS.
+For Some information about installing on additional distributions see the section at the bottom of this document.

-## via Linuxbrew (tested Ubuntu 18.04)
+## via Linuxbrew (tested Ubuntu 20.04 LTS)
 The following instructions aim to minimize use of linuxbrew installs for packages that can otherwise be installed via native Linux methods.
-When followed in order, these commands should result in a fully functional install of vrecord (tested on Ubuntu 18.04)
+When followed in order, these commands should result in a fully functional install of vrecord (tested on Ubuntu 20.04 LTS)

 ### Programs to be installed manually